MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > [!div class="checklist"]
 > * Define quantum operations in Q#
-> * Setup the classical host program to call and simulate Q# operations
+> * Set up the classical host program to call and simulate Q# operations
 > * Simulate a quantum circuit from qubit allocation to measurement output
 > * Observe the full quantum system's simulated wavefunction at various points in our circuit